 Without loss of generality, we can assume that $t < \frac{n}{2}$.
 The reason is that the function $x \mapsto x^{2^{t'}+1}$ for $t' > \frac{n}{2}$ is EA-equivalent to a function $x \mapsto x^{2^t+1}$ with $t < \frac{n}{2}$ and the property of being 0-extendable is invariant under EA-equivalence.
 Moreover, the case $t = \frac{n}{2}$ cannot occur since $n$ must necessarily be odd (if $n>2$ is even, any quadratic APN function $G \colon \F_{2^{n+1}} \rightarrow \F_{2^{n+1}}$ cannot have linearity $2^n$ since it must be almost bent, see~\cite{DBLP:journals/dcc/CarletCZ98}).
 The remainder of this proof is split into several cases.

 \paragraph{Case $t=1$.} Let $4\leq s\leq n-2$ (assuming $n\geq 6$) and $r=2^s-3=1+2^2+2^3+\dots +2^{s-1}$.
 Then $r+2^k+2^{k+t} \mod (2^n-1)$ equals:

-For $s=n-1$, the only case where the situation differs with respect to $s\leq n-2$ is for $k=s-1=n-2$ (for which $r+2^k+2^{k+t}\equiv 2+\dots +2^{n-3} \mod 2^n-1$) and for $k=n-1$ (for which $r+2^k+2^{k+t}\equiv 2+\dots +2^{n-1} \mod 2^n-1$).
+For $s=n-1$, the only case where the situation differs with respect to $s\leq n-2$ is for $k=s-1=n-2$ (for which $r+2^k+2^{k+t}\equiv 2+\dots +2^{n-3} \mod (2^n-1)$) and for $k=n-1$ (for which $r+2^k+2^{k+t}\equiv 2+\dots +2^{n-1} \mod (2^n-1)$).

 Since the only case where we obtain an integer of 2-weight at most 2 is the first one, i.e., for $k=0$, we deduce that the coefficient of $x^r$ in the univariate form of $f$ equals $\ell_{s-1}+\ell_s$ (the second term in this sum coming from the case (iii) above).
-We deduce that, for the Boolean function $f$ to equal the indicator of $\{0\}$, we must have $\ell_s=\ell_{s-1}$, for every $s=4,\dots ,n-1$, and therefore, $\ell_s=\ell_3$.
+Hence, for the Boolean function $f$ to equal the indicator of $\{0\}$, we must have $\ell_s=\ell_{s-1}$, for every $s=4,\dots ,n-1$, and therefore, $\ell_s=\ell_3$.